Enfield - Blair Athol

 Table Chart PROFILE FAQ

-Enfield Blair Athol has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 4.5% as of June 2021, with estimated employment growth of 1.5%.
+Enfield - Blair Athol has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate was 4.5% as of June 2021, with an estimated employment growth of 1.5% over the past year.

-As of June 2025, 14,087 residents are employed, with an unemployment rate of 4.5%, slightly higher than Greater Adelaide's 4.0%.
-Workforce participation is similar to Greater Adelaide's at 61.7%.
-Key employment industries include health care & social assistance, retail trade, and construction.
-Transport, postal & warehousing has notable concentration, with levels at 1.5 times the regional average.
+As of June 2025, 14,087 residents are employed, while the unemployment rate is 4.5%, which is 0.5% higher than Greater Adelaide's rate of 4.0%.
+The workforce participation rate is similar to Greater Adelaide's at 61.7%.
+The leading employment industries among residents include health care & social assistance, retail trade, and construction.
+Notably, transport, postal & warehousing shows a high concentration with employment levels at 1.5 times the regional average.

 Frequently Asked Questions - Employment